getsentry/sentry-docs/src/collections/_documentation/performance/discover/index.md

 ## Discover Homepage

 The Discover Homepage offers views of all your saved queries and Sentry's pre-built queries so you can quickly dive into areas that need immediate attention.
+Circular Sentry avatars indicate pre-built queries.
+User avatars indicate saved queries.
+The user who creates a saved query will automatically have their avatar attached to the saved query.

 ### Query Cards